Tsukina-7mochi/aseprite-scripts/psd/readme.md

  5. If you see the message says "PSD file saved as * * *.psd", the process succeeded.
  6. Edit your psd file in other application (recommended[^1])

 [^1]: Why do I recommended to edit my psd file?
 This script exports as PSD file without expression, the file may be big or huge.
 You can change scale if you need, in this step, too.

 ## Uninstallation
  Just delete "Export as PSD.lua."

 ## In Use
 You can edit the source code as you like, and distribute it.
 You cannot redestribute files with no change without my permission.

 ## Contact
 Twitter: @Tsukina_7mochi
-E-Main : Tsukina_7mochi□gmail.com (change □→@, responce may delay)
+E-Mail : Tsukina_7mochi□gmail.com (change □→@, responce may delay)

 ## Reference
 Aseprite API (https://github.com/aseprite/api)